mahfuzur12/fastapi-basics/README.md

 # FastAPI CRUD API

-This project is a **basic REST API** built with [FastAPI](https://fastapi.tiangolo.com/).
-It demonstrates how to implement CRUD (Create, Read, Update, Delete) operations using FastAPI and Pydantic.
+A basic REST API built with [FastAPI](https://fastapi.tiangolo.com/).
+Implemented basic CRUD (Create, Read, Update, Delete) operations using FastAPI and Pydantic.

 ## Project Overview
 The API allows users to manage a list of items, each represented by a simple model.
 The following operations are supported: